nohadrweesh/ckad-notes/02-Core Concepts/05-deployments.md

 - Deployment includes replicaset that includes pods
-- So Beside maintaining the num of pods that Replicaset provices, Deplpoyment provides the ability to upgrade/downgrade versions using many rolling techniques
+- So Beside maintaining the num of pods that Replicaset provides, Deployment provides the ability to upgrade/downgrade versions using many rolling techniques
 - Same defintion file as replicaset

 ```